csaf-poc/csaf_distribution/docs/csaf_checker.md

   -o, --output=REPORT-FILE              File name of the generated report -f, --format=[json|html]              Format of report (default: json)
-      --insecure                        Do not check TLS certificates from provider --client-cert=CERT-FILE           TLS client certificate file (PEM encoded data) --client-key=KEY-FILE             TLS client private key file (PEM encoded data) --client-passphrase=PASSPHRASE    Optional passphrase for the client cert (limited, experimental, see downloader doc) --version                         Display version of the binary -v, --verbose                         Verbose output -r, --rate=                           The average upper limit of https operations per second (defaults to unlimited) -t, --timerange=RANGE                 RANGE of time from which advisories to download -i, --ignorepattern=PATTERN           Do not download files if their URLs match any of the given PATTERNs -H, --header=                         One or more extra HTTP header fields --validator=URL                   URL to validate documents remotely
+      --insecure                        Do not check TLS certificates from provider --client_cert=CERT-FILE           TLS client certificate file (PEM encoded data) --client_key=KEY-FILE             TLS client private key file (PEM encoded data) --client_passphrase=PASSPHRASE    Optional passphrase for the client cert (limited, experimental, see downloader doc) --version                         Display version of the binary -v, --verbose                         Verbose output -r, --rate=                           The average upper limit of https operations per second (defaults to unlimited) -t, --time_range=RANGE                RANGE of time from which advisories to download -i, --ignore_pattern=PATTERN          Do not download files if their URLs match any of the given PATTERNs -H, --header=                         One or more extra HTTP header fields --validator=URL                   URL to validate documents remotely
-      --validatorcache=FILE             FILE to cache remote validations
+      --validator_cache=FILE            FILE to cache remote validations
-      --validatorpreset=                One or more presets to validate remotely (default: [mandatory]) -c, --config=TOML-FILE                Path to config TOML file
+      --validator_preset=               One or more presets to validate remotely (default: [mandatory]) -c, --config=TOML-FILE                Path to config TOML file

 Help Options: